Arkham/juliu.is/content/blog/peeling-zeroes/index.md

 Nothing
 ```

-The reason this function returns a `Maybe` is because we could pass _any_
+The reason this function returns a `Maybe` is that we could pass _any_
 number to it.
-It seems thus unescapable that we need to handle the case
+It seems thus inescapable that we need to handle the case
 when the given number is "out of bounds".
 It seems impossible to conjure a
 function which at the same time is safe and behaves like this: